-Step s Activity Planning and Design 1.
+Step os Activity Planning and Design 1.
 When subprojects are identified and confirmed by Khokimiyats, the PIU, and other involved stakeholders, the SCS will coordinate with the PIU procurement specialist to develop the Procurement Plan (an annual or a six-month plan, depending on the readiness of the QDPs) for WB no-objection.
-2. SCS staff, together with rural engineers, will visit the village to prepare tender / preliminary / estimate documents for contracts for the development of the project.
-3. SCS together with the authorized state authority will conduct transparent tenders in accordance with national procurement legislation and additional requirements specified above.
+2. SCS staff, together with Qishloq Engineers and PIU Specialists on R3gional Infrastructure will visit the village to prepare tender / preliminary / estimate documents for contracts for the development of the detailed engineering design.
+3. SCS will ensure conducing transparent tenders in procuring design services/design firm in accordance with national procurement legislation and additional requirements specified above.
 4. SCS will conclude a 3-party contract with the winner of the tender (design firm) and PIU with the terms of payment for services, including an advance payment in accordance with the contract.

-- 5. The selected design firm, under the guidance of the SCS, will prepare technical surveys and develop the construction design documents. - 6.
+- 5. The selected design firm, under the guidance of the SCS, will conduct technical surveys and develop the construction design documents. - 6.
 The design firm and a representative from the SCS will present initial subproject designs for feedback from the MDU and the community.
-The design firm will accept suggestions from residents when technically feasible - 7.
-When the relevant state entities have verified the design and village residents have approved it, the design firm and a representative from the SCS will obtain an MDU signature approving the final design.
-TS and QEs of PIU assistance is mandatory. - 8.
-SCS guarantees that the design firm will receive a positive conclusion for the examination of project documentation to analyze the compliance of the planned construction with technical, fire, environmental, sanitary and economic standards, which are determined by legal acts of the Republic of Uzbekistan
+After the presentation, the design organization will develop a complete package of design and estimate documentation, taking into account the proposals and comments of the village representatives that do not contradict the building codes and regulations, for further state expertise. - 7.
+SCS ensures provision the state examination of design documentation to assess to analyse the compliance of the planned construction for strength, durability, compliance with officially approved fire safety rules, labor and environmental protection requirements and economic standards, which are determined by legal acts of the Republic of Uzbekistan.